JacobPox/Calculator/README.md

 * ~~Take user input.~~

-* Produce output.
+* ~~Produce output.~~

 * ~~Create function for arithmetic.~~

 * ~~Restrict non-allowed characters (to prevent misuse of eval()).~~

+* Produce output on same page/same looking page.

+* Add buttons which append to a string corresponding to the button pressed.

 * Add memory clear options.

 * Add storing into memory (keep adding previous results).

 **Front End:**

 * Position elements correctly.

+* Put numbers and functions in calculator box.

-* Make it look "pretty"
+* Make it look "pretty".

 Feel free to comment, send issues, or contribute!